jsuereth/lambda-doge/SPEC.md

 ### Functions

 Currently any let expression which does not define enough arguments for the application of a function will be lifted into Java 8 style lambdas.
+In addition, all lambda expressions are lifted into LetExpressions and therefore encode as methods which are lifted into Java-8 style lambdas.
 This entails the following:

 1. Any function application expression on built-in functions will be lifted into a <foo>$lambda$<num> method and the application expression will be rewired to point at this lambda expression.
+Additionally, All lambda expressions are lifted in similar manner.
 2. Any partial function application that leaves more than *1* free argument will be curried into a series of let-expressions which each bind another argument in the function and call each other.
 The original expression is replaced with a partial function application.